No Fixed Address (album)

-No Fixed Address is the eighth studio album by Canadian rock band Nickelback which features a guest appearance from American rapper Flo Rida and was released on November 14, 2014, via Republic Records.
+No Fixed Address is the eighth studio album by Canadian rock band Nickelback, which was released on November 14, 2014, via Republic Records.
 The album was preceded by the lead single "Edge of a Revolution", which was released on August 18, 2014.
 The album marks a notable change in the band sound, combining their usual post-grunge and hard rock sound with elements of dance-pop and electronic.
-This also is the band's first and most likely only release on Republic Records, after leaving long-time record label Roadrunner Records in 2013, and then leaving Republic for BMG before the release of their ninth album, Feed the Machine, in 2017.
+This also is the band's only release on Republic Records, after leaving long-time record label Roadrunner Records in 2013, and then leaving Republic for BMG before the release of their ninth album, Feed the Machine, in 2017, as well as their first album to not be certified gold or platinum.

 Background

-During an interview on CFOX-FM, Chad Kroeger stated that the band planned to release their eighth studio album before the end of 2014.
+During an interview on CFOX-FM, lead singer Chad Kroeger stated that the band planned to release their eighth studio album before the end of 2014.
 The lead rock single was also announced, "Edge of a Revolution", which was scheduled to be released sometime in August 2014.
 The track was described as a 'departure' for Nickelback and a political song.
 It was also announced that frequent collaborator Chris Lord-Alge will return to mix some of the tracks on the album.
 It was also announced the band had signed to Republic Records.
 Chad also hinted that a potential album title was No Fixed Address.

 On August 22, 2014, Nickelback announced that the album would be titled No Fixed Address and they released the track listing along with it.

-The album title, No Fixed Address, was inspired by the fact that the album was recorded in many different places, and they never settled in a single spot.
+The album title was inspired by the fact that the album was recorded in many different places, and they never settled in a single spot.

-Lead singer Chad Kroeger said the album has some songs that are a significant departure from the band's typical musical style, including a song called "Got Me Runnin' Round" that features American rapper Flo Rida and has a horn section in it.
+Kroeger said the album has some songs that are a significant departure from the band's typical musical style, including a song called "Got Me Runnin' Round" that features American rapper Flo Rida and has a horn section in it.